 Recently I attended an awesome class at Google called Bias Busting.
 Initially I thought that I would not get anything out of it; after all, I have absolutely no biases whatsoever, right?
 Not so fast, buddy.
 I quickly realized that something in my perception was not quite clear.
 I felt the need to question the … Continue reading Busting my Gender Biases

-LATAM Mobile Tech Landscape [Post written with Demian Renzulli, my colleague @ Google] Almost ten years have passed since the mobile revolution started with the emergence of iOS and Android; nowadays a large percentage of web traffic is generated from mobile devices.
+[Post written with Demian Renzulli, my colleague @ Google] Almost ten years have passed since the mobile revolution started with the emergence of iOS and Android; nowadays a large percentage of web traffic is generated from mobile devices.
 In LATAM, this reality is prevalent.
-A recent study on the penetration of … Continue reading Progressive Web in LATAM
+A recent study on the penetration of mobile technologies in the … Continue reading Progressive Web in LATAM

 Niklaus Wirth (remember Pascal and Modula?) wrote a paper back in 1995 issuing a Plea for Lean Software.
 He starts stating a fact that has remained true in the desktop world since then: “Memory requirements of today’s workstations typically jump substantially whenever there is a new software release.
 When demand surpasses capacity, it is time … Continue reading The Perils of Mobile Web Performance